-Full-time HNDs take two years full time to complete and can also be taken part-time over a longer period.
+Full-time HNDs take two years to complete, but can be taken part-time over a longer period of time.

 National Qualifications (NQs) cover a broad range of subjects to suit your skills and interests and include Standard Grades, National Units, National Courses and Group Awards.
-At Edinburgh College, we offer these courses at various levels and the level of the particular unit is given in the course description.
+At Edinburgh College, we offer these courses at various levels.
+The level of the particular unit is given in the course description.
 An NQ will prepare you for entry to HNC/HND programmes and can cover training related to employment.

 Professional Development Awards

-Edinburgh College is also widely recognised for the quality of our academic and vocational programmes.
+Edinburgh College is widely recognised for the quality of our academic and vocational programmes.
 Our provision has accreditation from a number of professional bodies including AAT, Avid Pro, CIM, CMI, ILM, NEBOSH and REHIS.
-Please see course listings for details.

 Scottish Wider Access Programme (SWAP)